BE2R-Lab-RND-AI-Grasping/IsaacGraspingEnv/README.md

 - Action: joint position of manipulator
     - `Isaac-Lift-Cube-Iiwa-v0` - Observation: object's oracle information,
-    - `Isaac-PC-Lift-Iiwa-v0` - Observation: a sampled point cloud on the object,
+    - `Isaac-Full-Obj-PC-Lift-Iiwa-v0` - Observation: a sampled point cloud on the object,
-    - `Isaac-Full-Obj-PC-Lift-Iiwa-v0` - Observation: a point cloud built by the camera
+    - `Isaac-PC-Lift-Iiwa-v0` - Observation: a point cloud built by the camera
 - Action: absolute pose end-effector of manipulator in Cartesian space
     - `Isaac-Lift-Cube-Iiwa-IK-Abs-v0` - Observation: object's oracle information,
-    - `Isaac-PC-Lift-Iiwa-IK-Abs-v0` - Observation: a sampled point cloud on the object,
+    - `Isaac-Full-Obj-PC-Lift-Iiwa-IK-Abs-v0` - Observation: a sampled point cloud on the object,
-    - `Isaac-Full-Obj-PC-Lift-Iiwa-IK-Abs-v0` - Observation: a sampled point cloud on the object.
+    - `Isaac-PC-Lift-Iiwa-IK-Abs-v0` - Observation: a sampled point cloud on the object.
 - Action: relative pose end-effector of manipulator in Cartesian space
     - `Isaac-Lift-Cube-Iiwa-IK-Rel-v0` - Observation: object's oracle information,
-    - `Isaac-PC-Lift-Iiwa-IK-Rel-v0` - Observation: a sampled point cloud on the object,
+    - `Isaac-Full-Obj-PC-Lift-Iiwa-IK-Rel-v0` - Observation: a sampled point cloud on the object,
-    - `Isaac-Full-Obj-PC-Lift-Iiwa-IK-Rel-v0` - Observation: a sampled point cloud on the object.
+    - `Isaac-PC-Lift-Iiwa-IK-Rel-v0` - Observation: a sampled point cloud on the object.

+Full description of the environment below.

 ## Installation